Key points

 What is PAYG?

-‘Pay as you go’ (or PAYG) plans are similar to old-school prepaid plans — you usually recharge with a set amount of credit with no obligation to keep recharging, and you only pay for what you use.
-Some providers even carry long-expiries such as 180 or 365 days so you can last six months or an entire year before worrying about your phone plan again, as long as your credit stretches that far.
+‘Pay as you go’ (or PAYG) plans are similar to old-school prepaid plans — you typically recharge with a set amount of credit with no obligation to keep recharging, and you only pay for what you use.
+Some providers even carry long expiries such as 180 or 365 days.
+This allows you to go six months or an entire year without worrying about your phone plan, provided your credit stretches that far.

-While these are obviously good options for a spare phone or a light user, many more customers simply like the flexibility PAYG affords.
-These plans are also good for if you’re going away for a longer period of time, but still want to keep your number.
-As the term ‘recharging’ suggests, these deals are usually on a prepaid basis, meaning you only pay whenever you want to use your phone, and when your credit runs out you aren’t charged excess fees.
+While these are obviously good options for a spare phone or a light user, many customers simply like the flexibility PAYG affords.
+These plans are also good if you’re going away for a long period of time, and want to keep your number.
+These deals are usually on a prepaid basis, meaning once you’ve paid any initial set-up fees, you only pay when you want to use your phone.
+You aren’t charged excess fees when your credit runs out; instead, you simply can’t use talk, text or data until your plan is recharged.

 How to find the best pay-as-you-go mobile plans

-• Step 3: Compare plans from a variety of providers around the price point that you established in Step 1
+- Step 3: Compare plans from a variety of providers around your established price point.

-Rather than comparing inclusions, you’ll need to compare how much it will cost to make calls, send SMS and use data, along with rates for international calls if this is important to you.
+Rather than comparing inclusions, you’ll need to compare how much it costs to make calls, send texts and use data, along with rates for international calls if this is important to you.
 It also helps to look for any catches, such as call connection fees and limitations on what you can use your credit for.

 You might also want to consider the provider, and which mobile network that provider uses.
-If you’re living in a more regional or remote area, you’ll want to ensure you’ll have network coverage where you live and in any other areas you frequently visit.
+If you’re living in a more regional or remote area, you’ll want to ensure you have network coverage where you live and in areas you frequently visit.

-Once you’ve had a look at plans, hopefully you’ll find the right pay-as-you-go phone plan that will best suit your needs.
+Once you’ve compared your options, hopefully you’ll find the right pay as you go mobile plan that will best suit your needs.

 The top PAYG phone plans